-We got accepted into the David Suzuki Butterflyway Program, and planted 15 gardens around town.
-Jess Lehr funded these gardens to get the Pollinate Collingwood initiative started - we love her!
+We got accepted into the David Suzuki Butterflyway Program, and planted 15 gardens around Collingwood, and helped 9 schools access plants to build pollinator gardens for education and restoration.

 In 2021, we worked with the Town of Collingwood to apply as